lulugo19/mci-ss18/ms3/ms2_corrections/hierarchical_task_analysis.md

 <img src="../../static/hta-graphs/ask_for_permission_cur/ask_for_permission_cur.svg">

+**Plan 5.1/2 current:** do 5.1 or 5.2.
+Continue with 5.3.

+**Plan 5.3.1 current:** do 5.1/5.2.
+If permission is granted continue with 5.3.1.

+**Plan 5.3.2 current:** do 5.1/5.2.
+If permission is refused continue with 5.3.2.

 ### Target state

 <img src="../../static/hta-graphs/ask_for_permission/ask_for_permission.svg">

-**Plan 5.5.1:** do 5.1-5.4.
+**Plan 5.5.1 target:** do 5.1-5.4.
 If permission is granted continue with 5.5.1.

-**Plan 5.5.2:** do 5.1-5.4.
+**Plan 5.5.2 target:** do 5.1-5.4.
 If permission is refused continue with 5.5.2.

 ### Description

-A lender can use our application for making permission requests.
-That means he/she can look up a room or transponder and ask for a permission, which the person in charge of this room or transponder can either grant or refuse.
-Either way the lender gets informed by our application about whether the request is granted or refused.
+A lender can ask for permission.
+The person in charge of this room or transponder can either grant (would continue with task 1. give/remove permission) or refuse.